Monstrous Compendium: Volumes

 MC1 Monstrous Compendium, Volume One was published by TSR in 1989.
 It was written by the TSR staff, with a cover by Jeff Easley, and interior illustrations by Jim Holloway, and came boxed with 144 loose-leaf pages and eight color cardstock dividers (each with a color painting on it) in a three-ring binder.
-This supplement was the basic monster book containing all the adversaries needed for a typical campaign using 2nd edition AD&D rules.
-Each monster has a description and illustration on its own page, and each page is separate, allowing for easy removal and retention of alphabetical order when monsters created by the DM or monsters from later additions are added in.
+This supplement was presented as the base monster supplement intended to containing all the enemies required for most campaigns using 2nd edition AD&D rules.
+Each monster has both a description and an illustration on a page separate from the other monsters, allowing for easy removal and retention of alphabetical order when other monsters are added to it.

 MC2 Monstrous Compendium, Volume Two was published by TSR in 1989.
 It was written by the TSR staff, with a cover by Jeff Easley and interior illustrations by Jim Holloway and Daniel Horne, and was published as 144 loose-leaf pages of more monsters, with eight color cardstock dividers.

 MC3 Monstrous Compendium, Volume Three, Forgotten Realms Appendix was published by TSR in 1989.
 It was written by the TSR staff, with a cover by Jeff Easley, and was published as 64 loose-leaf pages and four color cardstock dividers.
-This was a supplement of monsters for the 2nd edition rules, concentrating on creatures of the Forgotten Realms.
+This was a supplement focusing on Forgotten Realms monsters.

 MC4 Monstrous Compendium Dragonlance Appendix was published in 1989.
 It had 96 pages, 4 dividers and a 3-ring D-binder.

 MC5 Monstrous Compendium Greyhawk Adventures Appendix was published in 1990.
 It had 64 pages and 4 dividers.

 MC6 Monstrous Compendium, Kara-Tur Appendix was written by the TSR staff, with a cover by Jeff Easley, and was published by TSR in 1990 as 64 loose-leaf pages with four cardstock dividers.
-This was a supplement of Forgotten Realms Kara-Tur monsters for the 2nd edition rules.
+This was a supplement focusing on Kara-Tur monsters.

 MC7 Monstrous Compendium Spelljammer Appendix was written by the TSR staff, with a cover by Jeff Easley, and was published by TSR in 1990 as 64 loose-leaf pages with four color cardstock dividers.
-This was a supplement of monsters for use with Spelljammer.
+This was a supplement focusing on Spelljammer monsters.